Daddoon/BlazorMobile/README.md

 ### iOS/Safari 13: Unhandled Promise Rejection: TypeError: 'arguments', 'callee', and 'caller' cannot be accessed in this context

-This error is actually a regression in iOS 13 / Safari 13 Preview.
-As iOS 13 is not yet released we cannot know if the bug will still be present at release time.
+This error is actually a regression in iOS 13, preventing Blazor to boot correctly.
+Microsoft already fixed the bug preventing to boot, but it's not yet officialy released.

-The actual workaround is to add this line...
+In the meantime, if you want to workaround this bug temporiraly, add this line...

 ```javascript
 <script>var Module;</script>